gustycooper/gustycooper.github.io/labs/labs_lab04_00.md

 8. True/False: When the computer encounters an “if/else” construct, it is sometimes the case that both the “if” body's code and also the “else” body's code will get executed.

-Which of the following bits of code have problems?  ?
-If there is a problem, state what it is and a way to remove the problem.

 9. Does the following code have a problem?
 Y/N ___, if so, explain how to remove.